-The primary delivery of instruction is by class lectures during the day.
-Some courses are also offered online.
-Four required courses, Introduction to Electronics, Digital Electronics, Computer Organization, and Microprocessors have dedicated laboratory facilities used in addition to lectures.
+The primary delivery of instruction is by lectures.
+Two required courses, Local Area Networks and Data Communications, have laboratory facilities used in addition to lectures.

 E. Program Locations

 All core courses are taught on campus during the day.
 A small number of elective courses are also offered online (Cybersecurity Management, Introduction to Data Science, Data Exploration and Visualization).